Pairin/Frontend_Code_Challenge_2/README.md

   - We are interested in how well you handle logic such as randomization and filtering of data
  - CSS
    - How well and advanced your css techniques are.
-   - Bonus points for using CSS Grid
+   - Bonus points for using styled-components, CSS Grid
  - React
   - How well your react fundamentals are and how well you separate functionality into components.
+  - Hooks vs Class vs Presentational components

 Timeliness is also a huge factor.
 While there is no maximum time, we are evaluating candidates on a rolling basis so if you take too long, we may accept another candidate before we can evaluate you.